nicklassundin/Abisko-CIRC-Nuolja-Transect/README.md

 </details>

 ## Prerequisites
+Running the project requires R, Rtools (on Windows), and a set of data analysis and documentation packages.
+<summary>Here you’ll find the necessary system and package requirements to ensure the project runs smoothly.
+Installing these dependencies ensures that scripts and documentation build correctly.</summary>
 <details>
 To run the project, ensure the following are installed and configured on your system:
 1. **R and Rtools**